-- if the IHK for Munich and Upper Bavaria is responsible:
+- if the Chamber of Industry and Commerce for Munich and Upper Bavaria is responsible:

-according to § 3 paragraph 6 of the IHK law in conjunction with § 1 paragraph 1 of the fee regulations of the IHK for Munich and Upper Bavaria in conjunction with number 2.1 Littera c of the annex to the fee regulations
+in accordance with Section 3 (6) of the Chamber of Industry and Commerce Act in conjunction with Section 1 (1) of the Fee Schedule of the Chamber of Industry and Commerce for Munich and Upper Bavaria in conjunction with Item 2.1 Littera c of the Annex to the Fee Schedule

-- Standard procedure as real estate agent: 280 Euro
+- Regular procedure as real estate agent: 280 Euro

 - if the IHK Aschaffenburg is responsible: